milesj/interweave/README.md

 <Interweave transform={transform} />
 ```

+Note that `transform` is run before checking the whitelist, allowing you to use non-whitelisted
+tags in a controlled way.
+Blacklisted tags like `script` will not be transformed.

 #### Disabling HTML

 The HTML parser cannot be disabled, however, a `noHtml` boolean prop can be passed to both